ratemolewis/ratemolewis/README.md

 - 🔭 I’m currently working on **Spring Boot E-Commerce Project**

-- 🌱 I’m currently learning **Mokoto,Nodejs, Reactjs,Expessjs, Ejs**
+- 🌱 I’m currently learning **Mokoko,Nodejs, Reactjs,Expessjs, Ejs**

-- 💬 Ask me about **c and c++ algorithms and data structures, space and time coplexity of functions.**
+- 💬 Ask me about **c and c++ algorithms and data structures, space and time copmlexity of functions.**

 - 📫 How to reach me **ratemolewis@gmail.com**